 The best rosin press machine is not one size fits all.
 It will depend on your budget, how much rosin you want to press and how often, and will also come down to personal preference.

-If your budget is limited, you won't be able to afford the "best" wax press, but we still have some AMAZING options for growers on a budget.
+If your budget is limited, you won't be able to afford the "best" wax press.
+And that is totally fine!
+We still have some AMAZING options for growers on a budget.
 Some of our personal favorites include the Longs Peak & Pikes Peak by PurePressure, the Sasquash M1, the Triminator TRP series, & the entire NugSmasher line.

 We highly recommend you read our full review of the Best Rosin Presses Of The Year.
 After that, you'll have an understanding of which rosin heat press we would recommend for you.
 But, here are some features worth looking for: